-1232.1 Causes for disqualification are the following:
+1232.1 Reasons for disqualification are the following:

-- false start (art.
-1226.3) - changing from one course to another - interfering with an opponent, accidentally or not - Not passing through a gate correctly (art.
+- changing from one course to another - interfering with an opponent, accidentally or not

+- Not passing through a gate correctly (art.
 661.4.2) - Stepping back (art.
+614.2.3)

+1232.2 Penalty Time

+The penalty time will be 0.50 sec.
+In all cases the time difference for the start of the second run of each pairing can never be higher than the penalty time.

-614.2.3) - The competitor who is disqualified in, or who does not finish the first run of a heat will start the second run with a penalty time. - The competitor who is disqualified in, or does not finish the second run of a heat is eliminated. - 1232.4 If both competitors do not finish the second run, the result of the first run counts.
-If both were tied, disqualified or did not finish the first run, the competitor who skied the furthest distance in the second run will advance to the next round. - Penalty Time: The maximum penalty time will be 0.50 sec.
-In all cases the maximum time difference for the first run of each pairing can never be higher than the penalty time.
-If both competitors are tied after the second run the competitor who wins the second run advances to the next round.
-If both competitors are disqualified or did not finish in the second run the competitor who skied the furthest distance before disqualification or did not finish advances.
-If both competitors are disqualified or did not finish at the same gate in the second run then the competitor who won the first run will advance.
+- The competitor who is disqualified first or does not finish in the first run of a heat will start the second run with a penalty time.
+If both competitors are disqualified or did not finish in the first run the competitor who completed the most gates before disqualification or did not finish is the winner of the first run. - If both competitors do not finish the second run, the result of the first run counts.
+If both competitors were tied after the first run, the winner of the second run or the competitor who completed the most gates in the second run will advance to the next round.
+If only one competitor is disqualified or does not finish in the second run of a heat the competitor is eliminated.
+If both competitors are tied after the second run the competitor who wins the second run advances to the next round. - In case of a tie in both runs the competitor with the lower bib will advance to the next round.
+If this happens in the Final and/or the Small Final, competitors will be ranked equally (tie).

-1233 Slalom Rules
+1233 Slalom (PSL) or Giant Slalom (PGS)

 In the case of issues or items not covered in art.
-1220 - 1232 the Rules for Slalom (art.
-800) must be considered.
+1220 - 1232 the Rules for Slalom or Giant Slalom (art.
+800 or 900) must be considered.
+The registration of the event in the FIS calendar must indicate whether Slalom or Giant Slalom rules are applied.
 Special Rules for Cups may also be applied.